GoogleCloudPlatform/database-assessment/README.md

 * `-importcomment`: This an optional.
 In case you want to store any comment about the load in opkeylog table.
 Eg: "This is for Production import"
 * `-filterbysqlversion`: This an optional.
 In case you have files from multiple sql versions in the folder and you want to load only specific sql version files
 * `-filterbydbversion`: This an optional.
 In case you have files from multiple db versions in the folder and you want to load only specific db version files
+* `-skipvalidations`: This is optional.
+Default is False. if we use the flag, file validations will be skipped

 * NOTE: If your file has elapsed time or any other string except data, fun following script to remove it